Visiting Taroko Gorge for the first time and not sure how to plan the perfect Taroko tour? This post has you covered!

-You can only enter and exit at the west end of the trailhead.
-The trail takes you along an underpass lined with cliffs, dramatic marble walls, waterfalls, and the Liwu River.
-Just a stone’s throw from the entrance you can follow the Waterscape trail to get closer to the valley and the Liwu River.
+You can only enter and exit at the west end of the trailhead, but the trail takes you along an underpass lined with cliffs, dramatic marble walls, waterfalls, and the Liwu River.
+Just a stone’s throw from the entrance, you can follow the Waterscape trail to get closer to the valley and the Liwu River.

-Apart from popping by the Sakuma Samata Shrine, you can also grab a bite to eat at one of the many vendors or small restaurants dishing up local delicacies before heading out to the Pudu bridge.
-From here you can access the Tianfeng Pagoda and some small temples.
+Apart from popping by the Sakuma Samata Shrine, you can also grab a bite to eat at one of the many vendors or small restaurants, dishing up local delicacies before heading out to the Pudu bridge.
+From here, you can access the Tianfeng Pagoda and some small temples.

 Baiyang Waterfall Trail

 Altitude: 480m | Length of trail: 2.1km | Time: 1hr | Difficulty: Fairly Easy | MAP

-It takes about 2 hours to complete a round trip and you might want to bring a flashlight as the tunnels can be a bit dark.
+It takes about 2 hours to complete a round trip, and you might want to bring a flashlight as the tunnels can be a bit dark.
 It’s also extremely important to check the Taroko website for safety warnings before attempting this hike.